daledavies/jump/README.md

 ### Search

-Edit the `/search/searchengines.json` file to customise the list of search engines available from the search dropdown...
+Edit the `/search/searchengines.json` file to customise the list of search engines available from the search dropdown, the first search engine in the list will be the default...

 ```json
 [